lreher/advent-of-code-22-Haskell/README.md

-# advent-of-code-22-Haskell
+# Haskell solutions for Advent of Code 22

-Haskell solutions for Advent of Code 22
+What better way to learn Haskell?